windmill-labs/windmill/examples/deploy/private-npm-registry-tls/README.md

 # if the above returns undefined, there's a good chance it's working.
 If you want to double check:
 testpackage.sayHello("Windmill")
 > Hello Windmill

+# potentially inspect the env var available to DENO.
+Is you used DENO_CERT in the docker compose, check its value:
+console.log(Deno.env.get("DENO_CERT"))
+> /custom-certs/windmill-root.crt
 ```